SEAI board

 Robert Wasson

-Robert's background is in utility management and regulation, asset management and management consulting.
+Robert's background is in renewables, utility management and regulation, asset management and management consulting.
 On the utility side, he held various senior management roles in ESB and ESB International, both in Ireland and overseas.
 He was responsible for transitioning Northern Ireland Electricity into new ownership following its acquisition by ESB, then becoming an Executive Director.
 Previous board work includes as an NED at Drogheda Port, and two terms as Chair of Lagan Valley Regional Park in Northern Ireland.
 In consulting, he led KPMG's Strategy and Performance Improvement practice in Ireland, and went on to found Watershed Consulting, which became a leading boutique consultancy and interim management provider.
-Robert is an MBA alumnus of the Smurfit School at UCD, and is a Chartered Director.
+Robert is an MBA alumnus of the Smurfit School at UCD and is a Chartered Director.
 He is a member of both the Institute of Directors, and the Institution of Engineering and Technology in the UK.

 Maria O'Dwyer

-Maria (appointed 17 June 2022), is Head of Asset Management with Uisce Eireann and a Chartered engineer with over 20 years’ experience in the engineering and utility sector.
+Maria (appointed 17 June 2022), is Infrastructure Delivery Director with Uisce Eireann and a Chartered engineer with over 20 years' experience in the engineering and utility sector.
 She is an effective and strategic leader, with a keen focus on delivering through empowering people.
 In her career to date Maria has held a number of senior management roles in both Gas Networks Ireland and Uisce Eireann where she had responsibility for delivering large multifaceted programmes and national transformations.
-Maria has a Research Master’s degree in Engineering Science augmenting her primary degree in Electronic Engineering (University College Dublin).
+Maria has a Research Master's degree in Engineering Science augmenting her primary degree in Electronic Engineering (University College Dublin).
 Maria also holds Postgraduate Diplomas in Supply Chain Management (University College Cork), Business and Executive Coaching (Smurfit Business School) and a Diploma in Company Direction (Institute of Directors).
 Maria previously served as a Director on the Board of Irish Water.

 Barry McMullin